nelsondca/A-Morse-Encoder-Decoder/README.md

 Features:

-Encode Text Files: Users can select a text file using a file chooser and encode its contents into Morse code.
+-Encode Text Files: Users can select a text file using a file chooser and encode its contents into Morse code.

-Decode Morse Code: Users can input Morse code into the text area and decode it back into readable text.
+-Decode Morse Code: Users can input Morse code into the text area and decode it back into readable text.

-Random Color Display: A colored square is displayed in the GUI, which changes color when clicked.
+-Random Color Display: A colored square is displayed in the GUI, which changes color when clicked.

-Clear and Quit: Buttons are provided to clear the text area and quit the application.
+-Clear and Quit: Buttons are provided to clear the text area and quit the application.

 Java Classes: